aplteam/Execute/README.md

 The following example would work in case the following preconditions are full-filled:

- * You have a !SubVersion client installed on your machine.
+ * You have a SubVersion client installed on your machine.
  * You have access to the Internet.
- * The path to the !SubVersion executable is contained on the Windows environment variable "PATH".
+ * The path to the SubVersion executable is contained on the Windows environment variable "PATH".

 ```
       path←'aplwiki.com/os/dyalog/IniFiles/branches/'